EventLogFile¶

 LogEntry), timestamped fromtimestamp_column(defaultTIMESTAMP_DERIVED).

-Checkpointing is per file: {last_created, ids}, carried forward by a file's last row, so a
+Checkpointing is per file: {last_created, ids}, carried forward by a file's last row, so a partially-consumed file resumes without re-emitting already-shipped rows and a crash mid-download re-lists from the last committed file.

 Pick one interval¶